 10 Supervised Learning

-10.1 Decision Trees
+10.1 Decision Trees: Foundation

 Decision trees are widely used supervised learning models that predict the value of a target variable by iteratively splitting the dataset based on decision rules derived from input features.
-The model functions as a piecewise constant approximation of the target function, producing clear, interpretable rules that are easily visualized and analyzed (Breiman et al. 1984).
+The model functions as a piecewise constant approximation of the target function, producing clear, interpretable rules that are easily visualized and analyzed (Breiman et al., 1984).
 Decision trees are fundamental in both classification and regression tasks, serving as the building blocks for more advanced ensemble models such as Random Forests and Gradient Boosting Machines.

 10.1.1 Algorithm Formulation